Dave-team/Knowledge-base/Management.md

 - Always consider continguency when someone in the team is away
 - Always be highly aware of what's happening in your sprint as well as with tickets in other team's sprints
 - Lead communication and steer it into the direction you need it to go to.
 Don’t be afraid of cutting people short
+- When you don't know something exactly either as a manager: Learn about the topic together.
+You can’t necessarily coach the other person but you can learn the same things together and then be one anothers sounding board.
+You can't possibly know everything but you can still support to the extend possible
+- Make sure everyone in the team is aware of their next most important priorities
+- Help the team connect the dots - how do projects relate?
+Why is this important, who else would be interested in knowing about these things?
+- Don't make decisions unless you really have to.
+Let the team figure them out mostly themselves where possible.
+- Don't blame and assume.
+Instead, resolve your feelings by communicating with people
+- Your team looks to you for leadership.
+Have the courage to say what everyone knows to be true but isn’t saying.
+- People will push and prod to discover your boundaries.
+Knowing when to stand back and when to stand firm is half the battle.
+Occasionally someone will push too far.
+When they do, you have to show a rough edge or you’ll lose authority with your team.
+A firm “I’m not ok with that” is usually enough.
+- Don’t laugh things off if you don’t feel like laughing them off.
+Have the courage to show your true emotions.
+- Don’t let people pressure you into decisions you don’t believe in.
+They’ll hold you responsible for them later, and they’ll be right.
+Decisions are your responsibility.
+- Believe in yourself.
+You can’t lead a cavalry charge if you think you look funny on a horse.
+- You need to be tough - e.g. wanting to put project on backburner - why are you stuck?
+Let’s step by step solve those points we’re stuck on
+- Take the lead or they will \
+- Don’t explain how comms channels work - just make sure the right things get done.
+Keep people away from politics
+- Use Notion better.
+Know what the team is working on and have opinions on tickets.
+Update tickets to ensure others know what I’m up to too and have a reference

 ## 12 questions employees ask themselves